 THE BUYING GUIDE

-Choosing a custom rug design according to your room settings and customising it with the required colours was the easy bit.
+Choosing a custom rug design according to your room settings and customizing it with the required colors was the easy bit.
 But when it comes to choosing the weave and material type, most people find themselves in a pickle.
-We at Rug Artisan not only give you the freedom to choose your custom rug design, colours, weave and material type, we also give you a detailed insight on the rug types we do.
+We at Rug Artisan not only give you the freedom to choose your custom rug design, colors, weave and material type, we also give you a detailed insight on the rug types we do.

 Our handmade rugs are classified based on the weaving technique and the yarn used.
 The weaving techniques used to produce each custom rug speak a lot about it.
 They help determine the effort and time that has gone into creating it as well as ascertaining the life of the custom rugs.
 This brief rug buying guide will help you decide which type of handmade rug suits your needs best.

 Hand Knotted - Hand Knotted rugs are known worldwide for their exclusivity and individuality.
 Originally associated with Persian rugs, they get their intricate look from the thousands of hand-tied knots instrumental in producing them.

 The yarn is stretched over a loom both horizontally and vertically, also termed as warp and weft.
 The weaver begins weaving at the bottom and works his way towards the top, forming rows of knots underneath to create a pattern on top.
 The higher the density of the knots the more the complexity of the design that can be produced.
 A good quality hand knotted rug can last for generations.

 Hand knotted rugs do not use any cloth backing or glue.

 Knots can range from 93000 to 232500 per sq meters.

 A hand knotted rug can take from 6 weeks up to 20 weeks or more to produce depending on the complexity of the design.